bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

   Figure 4: Variational Autoencoder Diagram

 You can see the bottom left neural network is the encoder and the top right is the generator (or decoder).
-After training, we can just take the generator network, sample a standard Gaussian, feed it in to the generator, and out *should* pop a sample from your original data distribution.
-The big question is does it?
+After training, we can sample a standard Gaussian, feed it into the generator, and out *should* pop a sample from your original data distribution.
+The big question is: does it?

 Evaluating the quality of deep generative models is a hard thing to do usually because you don't know the actual data distribution.
 Instead, you just have a bunch of samples from it.
 One way to evaluate models is to look at the marginal likelihood of your model.
-That is, if your model is probabilistic conditional on some known random variable, we can sample from it by:
+That is, if your model is probabilistic conditional on some known random variable, we can estimate the probability of a data point :math:`X` occurring given the model by:

 a.
-Sample :math:`Z` from a known latent distribution.
+Sampling many :math:`Z` from the known latent distribution, and
 b.
-Sample from :math:`p_M(X|Z)`.
+Computing the average value of :math:`p_M(X|Z)` for all the sampled :math:`Z`.

 where :math:`X` is our resultant sample from our data distribution (i.e. training data sample), :math:`Z` is something we know how to sample from e.g. a Gaussian, and :math:`M` is just indicating it's with respect to our model.
-With this idea, you can estimate the marginal likelihood via Monte Carlo sampling for a single data point :math:`X` like so:
+More precisely, you can estimate the marginal likelihood via Monte Carlo sampling for a single data point :math:`X` like so:

 .. math::